yhr91/DeepCells/README.md

 <h1>DeepCells</h1>

-<b>DeepCells</b> is an easy to use Python framework for training deep learning models using data generated from high content cellular microscopy images.
+<b>DeepCells</b> is an easy to use Python framework for training deep learning models to analyze high content cellular microscopy images.
 It is able to automate metadata parsing and typical data pre-processing steps.
 It scales easily to very large datasets using LMDB.
 <br>

 - <b>TF_model</b>: Class for defining the tensorflow graph and for all related interactions including training, inference